Keith T. Poole: A Retrospective of His Scholarly Contributions

 Georgia Center for Continuing Education

-This conference is made possible by a State-of-the-Art Conference award from the University of Georgia, the Albert B. Saye Fund, and the School of Public and International Affairs
+This conference is made possible by a State-of-the-Art Conference award from the Vice President for Academic Affairs and Provost, the Albert B. Saye Fund, and the School of Public and International Affairs

 May 26, 2017 Schedule